 Length: 12 pages

-This bill was introduced on November 14, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 14, 2017, in a previous session of Congress, but it did not receive a vote.

 Nov 14, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.